elixir-bridge/elixir-bridge.github.io/01_Installfest/10-deploy-a-phoenix-app.markdown

 SECRET_KEY_BASE: your-secret-key
 ```

-If you need to make any of your config variables available at compile time, you will need to explicitly define which ones in a configuration file.
-Create a file elixir_buildpack.config in your application's root directory and add a line like: config_vars_to_export=(MY_VAR) [See more](https://github.com/HashNuke/heroku-buildpack-elixir#specifying-config-vars-to-export-at-compile-time)

 Next open up your 'Prod.exs file'

 There should be a section towards the bottom of the file that looks like this